-Applicant files contain all documents that a potential candidate submits when applying for a position.
+Applicant files meaning could be termed as files that contain all documents that a potential candidate submits when applying for a position.
 They include details related to the employment lifecycle, from interviewing, selecting, pursuing, and hiring applicants.
 It can also be used for onboarding new hires and maintaining all the related forms and files.
-Most human resources departments keep all the documents for candidates in one file to make it convenient for HR staff, directors, and interview team members to locate information quickly.
+Most human resources departments keep all the documents for candidates in one file to make it convenient for HR staff, directors, and job interview team members to locate information quickly.
 The key to effective recruiting is establishing a functional system to organize documents received from job seekers, such as resumes, reference lists, and supplemental documents.

 Applicant files is a term used to describe all documents that a potential candidate submits when applying for a job position, such as resumes, reference lists and supplemental documents.
 They contain details related to the whole of the employment cycle, from interviewing, selecting to pursuing and hiring applicants.

 The use of Applicant files are often for onboarding new hires and maintaining all of their related forms and files.
 To have an effective recruiting process it is important to establish a functional system to organize documents received from job seekers, so many HR departments keep all the documents in one file in order to locate information quickly.

 As we have answered the question of what are applicant files, let's have a look at the content that should be added in it.
 Thus, The applicant file is the main employee file that contains the history of the employment relationship from employment application through an exit interview and employment termination documentation.
 Only Human Resources staff and the employee’s immediate supervisor and manager may have access to the information in the employee personnel file, and it never leaves the Human Resources office.